Updated: Nov 24, 2021

 When looking for areas to support the body during or before a viral attack occurs, we must not only focus on previously diagnosed conditions or issues but also areas of weakness that have not warranted a diagnosis or previous treatment.
 For example, You might have a sensitive stomach or a nervous system that gets dis-regulated or slides into panic attacks easily.
 Or you might notice that you are prone to inflammation or heart palpitations when you get stressed or do not have enough sleep.
 All of these are signs and symptoms that can point you in the direction of which area of your body needs focus and particular attention and support during or to prepare for a viral attack.

-Because of the disposition of viruses in general, but specifically, the Covid-19 virus to attack the weakest points of the body, and with death tolls being almost exclusively a result of secondary causes and conditions, my recommended viral protocol focuses primarily on the support of all the body’s systems, and particularly supporting any weak or known problem systems, rather than exclusively trying to “kill viruses.”
+Because of the disposition of viruses in general, but specifically, the Covid-19 virus to attack the weakest points of the body, my recommended viral protocol focuses primarily on the support of all the body’s systems, and particularly supporting any weak or known problematic systems, rather than exclusively or even primarily trying to “kill viruses.”

-I would like to mention here that my passion is empowering people to utilize the gifts that nature provides each of us via wild herbs and “weeds” as many would call them.
-The gifts found in our backyards are truly astounding, and in most cases, there is no need to search for hard to find or rarely heard of herbs and spices to support your body.
-For this reason, I have primarily included easy to find or buy hers and remedies in my viral protocol.
+I would like to mention here that my passion is empowering people to utilize the gifts that nature provides each of us via wild herbs or “weeds” as many would call them.
+The gifts found in our backyards are truly astounding, and in most cases, there is no need to search for rare or hard to find herbs and spices to support your body.
+For this reason, I have primarily included easy to find or buy herbs and remedies in this viral protocol.
 This in no way discredits many other rare or amazing herbs that fight viral infections and support the body in profound ways.
 I have included a few harder to find/grow plants in the lists simply because of their superior benefits.
 But for the most part, the herbs you will find recommended below are easy to obtain or depending on where you live, they may be readily available to wild harvest.
 Accessibility and affordability are just as important as efficacy in my opinion.
 If you can’t get your hands on the plant, it doesn’t matter how much it could help your body fight a virus, and in many cases, it’s more advantageous to start earlier with simpler, easy to access remedies, rather than waiting until a crisis and trying to “hit it with the big guns.”
-There is no such thing as “the best” herb for any specific action, it is all dependent on when you take it in the infection process, how much you take, how the plant was grown and harvested, etc. The body and plant chemistry are far too complex to be reduced to a system of good, better and best.
-In my opinion and experience, it is far better to use high quality locally wildcrafted or carefully grown and harvested plants with “milder” healing properties, than it is to take a mass-grown, mass-produced, mass-distributed product that is supposedly “better” for any specific condition.
+There is no such thing as “the best” herb for any specific action, it is all dependent on when you take it in the infection process, how much you take, how the plant was grown and harvested, what is happening at your body, etc. The body and plant chemistry are far too complex to be reduced to a system of good, better and best.
+In my opinion and years of experience, it is far better to use high quality locally wildcrafted or carefully grown and harvested plants with “milder” healing properties, than it is to take a mass-grown, mass-produced, mass-distributed product that is supposedly “better” for any specific condition.
 We can’t even begin to comprehend how mass farming and harvest degrade and oftentimes eliminate the very healing chemicals we are after in an herbal supplement, and no amount of “studies” showing turmeric has powerful anti-inflammatory properties can account for turmeric grown in conditions that do not provide it with the necessary nutrients needed to create those powerful medicinal properties.
 And because of the mass scale farming practices which are now being utilized all over the world, more and more herbal products are hitting the market and only contain a fraction of the compounds we expect, or they only contain appropriate amounts of certain constituents, and others are entirely missing.
-People often think that standardization fixes this problem, and because companies “test” to make sure their product has a standardized amount of curcumin for instance, that this ensures they are getting a potent, plant extract.
-However, the compounds companies test for are often removed entirely from all the other compounds that actually make the herbs effective.
+People often think that standardization fixes this problem, and because companies “test” to make sure their product has a standardized amount of curcumin for instance, (one of the most studied active components of turmeric) that this ensures they are getting a potent, plant extract.
+However, the compounds companies test for are often removed entirely from all the other compounds that actually make the herbs effective in the first place.
 Very few healing compounds found in plants function well on their own when they are removed from all of the other compounds they were designed to work with.
+When we remove and isolate certain compounds from a plant, this creates a drug.
+A naturally derived drug yes, but an isolated compound is in no way “natural” medicine, and should not be treated as such.
+There are situations where an isolated compound is valuable, due to the severe nature of a situation, and using a natural isolated compound is of course preferred to using a synthetically created isolated compound, but it is not in line with holistic natural medicine, and should be treated as a last resort, not a first go to in the medicine cabinet.

-So beware of the often hollow promises standardization claims, and try to focus more on seeking out wild or carefully grown herbs from local knowledgable sources.
+Beware of the hollow promises that “standardization" claims, and try to focus more on seeking out wild or carefully grown herbs from local knowledgable sources for your medicine cabinet, as these contain the broadest spectrum of the natural compounds that are designed to work together in our plant allies.

 Anti Virals: These are fantastic herbs and natural remedies that have been shown to have anti-viral effects in the body, or directly support the body during a viral infection.